'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 The crappy part is the centralized place to optimize startup.

-Even Windows isn't this bad (Score:2, Interesting)
+Even Windows isn't this bad (Score:5, Interesting)

 When I first read about systemd I thought it was a knock off of the NT service control manager [microsoft.com].
 Except on Windows, that's all it does.
 It controls services.
 It starts and stops them.
 And manages dependencies.
 And that's it.
 It doesn't take over the fucking world and try to control everything in the OS.
 I think this is where systemd lost its way.
 It's a sad day when we look to Windows as the example of "does one thing and does it well" and not the whole fucking kitchen sink.